imlukedewitt/new-abify/notes.md

 WorkflowExecution is AKA "An Import" or "A Run".
 It has a DataSource (a series of Rows), and a Worflow (a series of WorkflowSteps)

-WorkflowExecutor creates a BatchProcessor and RowProcessor for each row in the data
+WorkflowExecutor creates a BatchExecutor and RowExecutor for each row in the data
 - has a data_source
 - has a workflow
 - the workflow has steps
 - has a method to start the execution

-RowProcessor processes a single row through all workflow steps
+RowExecutor processes a single row through all workflow steps
-- Uses StepProcessor for each individual step
+- Uses StepExecutor for each individual step
 - Handles step completion and row updates
 - Manages step sequencing

-StepProcessor
+StepExecutor
-- processes the liquid syntax through LiquidProcessor
+- processes the liquid syntax through Liquid::Processor
 - handles hydra request queueing via HydraManager
 - evaluates skip conditions
 - extracts success data from responses

-BatchProcessor
+BatchExecutor
 - Handles grouping of rows
 - Manages batch execution ordering

-LiquidProcessor and ContextBuilder
+Liquid::Processor and ContextBuilder
 - Handles all liquid template processing
 - Builds contexts for liquid template evaluation
 - Custom workflow filters for template processing